Chi-ChunL/StudyStreak/README.md

 StudyStreak stores local study data on your machine.

 When you use cloud sync, StudyStreak sends the data needed to keep the terminal app and browser extension connected.
 Profile backup data is encrypted before upload.
 Some browser-extension sync fields are stored plainly so the extension can read them, such as subjects, websites, topics, timetable sessions, todos, focus sessions, and focus-quality summaries.
+Everything is encrypted and salted of course as a standard but nonetheless people may still bypass it somehow so make sure you don't put any genuine private sensitive information on here.

 The extension may collect page domain activity during an active focus session so it can calculate focused, distracted, and idle time.
 It does not need this tracking when focus mode is stopped.